-regrade parking lot to correct accessible parking space design and construct accessible pathway from public so install ADA push button, automatic swing door.
-While a doors, typical maximum opening force for exterior do doors is 5 pounds.
-The current exterior entry door is a stay within ADA opening force ranges.
-An automatic, prand abilities.
+- regrade parking lot to correct accessible parking spaces and exterior ramp cross slopes that exceed 1:48 ratio; - design and construct accessible pathway from public sidewalk on Pioneer Avenue to back entrance door; - install ADA push button, automatic swing door.
+While ADA Standards do not specify the opening force for exterior doors, typical maximum opening force for exterior doors ranges from 8.5 to 10 pounds; the requirement for interior doors is 5 pounds.
+The current exterior entry door is at times difficult to open and requires frequent adjustment to stay within ADA opening force ranges.
+An automatic, push button door is a universal solution for people of all ages and abilities.

-Front entrance improvements to be completed include:
+Front entrance improvements to be completed include :